-Investing Lesson 1 - Introduction to the Stock Market
+An Introduction to the Stock Market

-- Market Cap: The amount of money you would have to pay if you bought every single share of stock in a company.
+- Market Cap: Short for Market Capitalization.The amount of money you would have to pay if you bought every single share of stock in a company.
 (To calculate market cap, multiply the number of shares by the price per share.)
-Short for Market Capitalization.

-- Ticker Symbol: A short group of letters that represents a particular stock (e.g., "The Coca-Cola Company" has a ticker symbol of "KO", "Johnson & Johnson" has a ticker symbol of "JNJ")
+- Ticker Symbol: A short group of letters that represents a particular stock as listed on the stock market.
+For example, The Coca-Cola Company has a ticker symbol of KO, and Johnson & Johnson has a ticker symbol of JNJ.

 Introduction to the Stock Market